michbur/countR/readmes/manual.md

 The data format suitable for upload is the .csv document, where a single column corresponds to a single count.
 Use raw counts instead a pivot table.
 If your document does not have headers, specify it using the "Header" checkbox.
 In this case, countR will automatically name your counts with the index number of a count prefixed by 'C'.

-## Settings

-**Separate experiments**: if this checkbox is marked, the countR assumes that experiments are separate and fits the distribution to each individually and independently.
-Otherwise, all counts are simultaneously fitted to a single model.
-It is more appropriate for situations, where there is assumption that all samples may be describe by the same distribution, for example in case of technical replicates.

 ## Count data

 This panel contains descriptive statistics and summaries of the input data.
 It consists of three subpanels: